A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Introduction

 This means that the number of particles near $z$ at time $T$ is approximately $\exp(g(z))$, where

 We can then calculate which means that for small $z$, a Taylor expansion gives

 We then see that at time $T$, the empirical distribution of particles should be approximately normal with mean zero and variance $\rho_n/\beta_n$, consistent with Theorem \ref{GaussThm}.
 For this reasoning to be valid, the standard deviation $\sqrt{\rho_n/\beta_n}$ needs to be much smaller than the distance between zero and the right-most particle, which is $\rho_n^2/2\beta_n$.
 This is indeed the case when (\ref{A1}) holds.
-Note also that $T - t_0 = \rho_n/\beta_n$, which explains why, in Theorem \ref{GaussThm}, the Gaussian shape arises after the process has evolved for time $\rho_n/\beta_n$.
+Note also that $T - t_0 = \rho_n/\beta_n$, which means that it takes time approximately $\rho_n/\beta_n$ for the descendants of particles near $\rho_n^2/2 \beta_n$ to concentrate near the origin.
+This explains why, in Theorem \ref{GaussThm}, the Gaussian shape emerges only after the process has evolved for time $\rho_n/\beta_n$.

 Finally, note that although the bulk of the distribution of particles is Gaussian, we see different behavior near the right edge.
 In particular, writing $y = \rho_n^2/2 \beta_n - z$, from \eqref{gdef} we have and since the first term dominates for small $y$, we see an exponential decay of rate $\rho_n$ for the particle density near the right edge.
 This is partially explained by Theorem \ref{EdgeThm}, which describes the configuration of particles that are within a distance of order $\beta_n^{-1/3}$ from the right edge at $L_n$.